spawaskar-cora/cora-docs/docs/user-guide/org-users-projects.md

 ## Users

 :material-account: Users in CoRA belong to a org and user accounts are created are typically assigned to projects by the org administrator.
 Anyone who uses CoRA must have a user account and must be assigned a role (such as org administrator, anthropologist, dna analyst, isotope analyst, dentist, historian, etc).
-Each role provide a specific level of authorization to features wothin CoRA.
+Each role provide a specific level of authorization to features within CoRA.
 The users are responsible for managing and updating their user profile which are attributes that can control user settings within CoRA.

 ## Projects

-:fontawesome-solid-briefcase-medical: Projects in CoRA is a container that holds spcimens.
+:fontawesome-solid-briefcase-medical: Projects in CoRA is a container that holds specimens.
 In CoRA specimens must belong to a project and projects themselves belong to an org.
 Project attributes and settings can be controlled and managed by the project manager who is typically an anthropologist who is also assigned to that project.

 ## Org Administrator
-Every Org must have an Org Administrator (Org Admin for short) who is one of the Users with a privilaged role.
+Every Org must have an Org Administrator (Org Admin for short) who is one of the Users with a privileged role.
 The Org Admin has the ability to create and manage the Users, Projects, Accession, Instruments, Haplogroups etc. Users with the Org Administrator role will be presented with the Administration menu to perform these functions.
 Lets look at some of these functions

 ![Click on Action](../assets/screenshots/administration/OrgAdmin.png)